-In fiscal 2017, 38% of our net sales were from manufacturing plants and sales offices in foreign jurisdictions.
+In fiscal 2018, 47% of our net sales were from manufacturing plants and sales offices in foreign jurisdictions.
 We manufacture our products in the United States, China, Germany, United Kingdom, Hungary, Mexico, and France and sell our products in approximately 50 countries.
 Our results of operations could be affected by factors such as changes in foreign currency rates or weak economic conditions in foreign markets.
-With our recent acquisition of STAHL, we have an increased presence in the United Arab Emirates, with total assets of approximately \$9,000,000.
+With our fiscal year 2017 acquisition of STAHL, we have an increased presence in the United Arab Emirates, with total assets of approximately \$15,200,000.
 Our operating results are exposed to fluctuations between the U.S. Dollar and the Canadian Dollar, European currencies, the South African Rand, the Mexican Peso, the Brazilian Real, and the Chinese Yuan.
 For example, when the U.S. dollar weakens against the Euro, the value of our net sales and net income denominated in Euros increases when translated into U.S. dollars for inclusion in our consolidated results.
 We are also exposed to foreign currency fluctuations in relation to purchases denominated in foreign currencies.
-Our foreign currency risk is mitigated since the majority of our foreign operations' net sales and the related expense transactions are denominated in the same currency so therefore a significant change in foreign currency exposures would have had an impact of approximately \$300,000 on our income from operations.
+Our foreign currency risk is mitigated since the majority of our foreign operations' net sales and the related expense transactions are denominated in the same currency so therefore a significant change in foreign exchange rates would likely have a very minor impact on net income.
+For example, a 10% change in the value of the U.S. dollar in relation to our most significant foreign currency exposures would have had an impact of approximately \$3,000,000 on our income from operations.
 In addition, the majority of our export sale transactions are denominated in U.S. dollars.

 The Company has cross currency swap agreements that are designated as cash flow hedges to hedge changes in the value of intercompany loans to a foreign subsidiary due to changes in foreign exchange rates.
 This intercompany loan is related to the acquisition of STAHL.
-The notional amount of these derivatives is \$232,000,000 and all of the contracts mature by January 31, 2022.
-From its March 31, 2017 balance of accumulated other comprehensive gain (loss), or "AOCL," the Company expects to reclassify approximately \$1,908,000 out of AOCL during the next 12 months based on the underlying transactions of the payments on the intercompany loans.
+The notional amount of these derivatives is \$215,130,000, and all of the contracts mature by January 31, 2022.
+From its March 31, 2018 balance of accumulated other comprehensive gain (loss), or "AOCL," the Company expects to reclassify approximately \$132,000 out of AOCL, and into foreign currency exchange loss (gain), during the next 12 months based on the contractual payments due under these intercompany loans.

 The Company has foreign currency forward agreements in place to offset changes in the value of other intercompany loans to foreign subsidiaries due to changes in foreign exchange rates.
-The notional amount of these derivatives is \$3,682,000 and all of the contracts mature by March 31, 2018.
+The notional amount of these derivatives is \$3,500,000 and all of the contracts mature by June 30, 2018.
 These contracts are marked to market each balance sheet date and are not designated as hedges.

 The Company has foreign currency forward agreements that are designated as cash flow hedges to hedge a portion of forecasted inventory purchases denominated in foreign currencies.
-The notional amount of those derivatives is \$10,790,000 and all contracts mature by March 31, 2018.
-From its March 31, 2017 balance of AOCL, the Company expects to reclassify approximately \$33,000 out of AOCL during the next 12 months based on the underlying transactions of the sales of the goods purchased.
+The notional amount of those derivatives is \$13,474,000 and all contracts mature by March 31, 2019.
+From its March 31, 2018 balance of AOCL, the Company expects to reclassify approximately \$10,000 out of AOCL during the next 12 months based on the underlying transactions of the sales of the goods purchased.